0x41head/btsht/src/posts/2024/1/posthumous-automation.md

 The most critical part of this application lies here.

 I had to somehow let my server know that I was, in fact, dead.
 This is where me being terminally online comes into play.
-Considering my online activity, if I haven't checked my email or the app despite all the notifications, it's highly likely that I'm either dead or stranded on a remote island with no network, which considering my physical attributes also means I am dead.
+Considering my online activity, if I haven't checked my email or the app despite all the notifications, it's highly likely that I'm either dead or stranded on a remote island with no network, which considering my physical attributes also means I am dead

 A scheduled task, executed every day at 00:00, retrieves my last activity status from the database and calculates the elapsed time.
 If I haven't pressed the app button in the last seven days, it shoots an email to me, with a cURL command (the same one the app uses).
 This precautionary step is in case I lose my phone or if I can no longer get the app to work.